Theories of Surplus Value: Background

-Theories of Surplus Value was originally conceived by Marx only as a historical excursion in the section of his theoretical study of "capital in general".
-This was to conclude the section on the process of production of capital.
-This ambitious plan proved to be more than Marx could undertake in his lifespan.
-Even the publication of Theories of Surplus Value did not make all of Marx's writing on political economy available to the public and this task was only fulfilled decades later with the publication of the Grundrisse, the Results of the Immediate Production Process and various other manuscripts.
+Theories of Surplus Value was originally conceived by Marx as an excursion in the history of economic thought, placed in the section of his theoretical study of "capital in general".
+It was intended as a conclusion to the section on the production process of capital.
+This plan however proved to be more than Marx could carry out in his lifetime.
+When Theories of Surplus Value was finally published in German by Karl Kautsky in 1905-1910, this by no means meant that all of Marx's writing on political economy were now available to the public.
+This task was mostly completed decades later, in the 1970s, 1980s and 1990s, with the publication of the Grundrisse (1857-58), the Results of the Immediate Production Process (1864) and various other manuscripts included in the German MEGA2 edition and in English translations.